19 Sampling and sampling variation

 Examples: Returned to base

 An inspiring story about dealing with survival bias comes from a World War II study of the damage sustained by bombers due to enemy guns.
 The sample, by necessity, included only those bombers that survived the mission and returned to base.
 The holes in those surviving bombers tell a story of survival bias.
-Shell holes on the surviving planes were clustered in certain areas, as depicted in Figure 19.1.
+Shell holes on the surviving planes were clustered in certain areas, as depicted in Figure fig-airplane-holes.
 The clustering stems from survivor bias.
 The unfortunate planes hit in the middle of the wings, cockpit, engines, and the back of the fuselage did not return to base.
 Shell hits in those areas never made it into the record.

 Figure 19.1: An illustration of shell-hole locations in planes that returned to base.
 Source: Wikipedia